Shiva3505/Secure-Drone-Communication-System/README.md

 ## 📄 License

-This project was created for academic purposes as part of a Cryptography & Network Security course assignment.
+This project was created for academic purposes as part of a Cyber Security course assignment.

 ---